 The Florida Constitution was amended effective January 1, 1995, to limit annual increases in assessed value of property with Homestead Exemption to 3% or the amount of the Consumer Price Index, whichever is lower.
-However, no assessment shall exceed current fair market value.
+However, no assessment shall exceed current market value as of January 1 of the respective tax year.
 This limitation applies only to property value, not property taxes.

 For more details, visit Learn About / Save Our Homes.